On the Seventh Day of Creation God continues the finishing process by working with Adam and Eve

 God is still working with humanity.
 Timewise, the original seventh day is long-gone but God will continue working with all humans until His plan of what He has in mind for this royalty, these messengers, and ambassadors is complete.
 Plenty of finishing His work took place on the initial seventh day and it prefigures the entire story of God’s relationship and goal for His Creation.
 There is much more explanation to come.

 I’ve already devoted a number of posts to Genesis 1.31-2.6.
 Here’s the first one.
 They follow one another and there’s a link at the bottom to navigate to the next blog post.
 They give further meaning to the Biblical Hebrew and hence, deeper understanding about God’s relationship with humankind.
 How God wants to be with us and is in the to-do process of bringing about His plan.
 I highly suggest you reread those posts, they will enhance your Bible comprehension.

-This blog post is an excerpt from chapter 8.21 of the book Origin of the Universe.
+This blog post is an excerpt from chapter 1.12 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.